inducer-Rishabh-726/Banking-Project/README.md

-# Banking-Project
-Horizon is a modern banking SaaS platform for secure account management, transactions, insights, and financial services integration.

 # 🏦 Horizon - Modern Banking Platform
 ---
 ## 🌟 Overview

 **Horizon** is a cutting-edge financial SaaS platform that revolutionizes personal banking management.
 Built with modern web technologies, it provides users with a comprehensive dashboard to manage their finances, connect multiple bank accounts, track transactions, and transfer money securely.